akka/akka/akka-docs/rst/java/remoting-artery.rst

 where F is the cumulative distribution function of a normal distribution with mean and standard deviation estimated from historical heartbeat inter-arrival times.

-In the :ref:`remote-configuration-artery-scala` you can adjust the ``akka.remote.watch-failure-detector.threshold`` to define when a *phi* value is considered to be a failure.
+In the :ref:`remote-configuration-artery-java` you can adjust the ``akka.remote.watch-failure-detector.threshold`` to define when a *phi* value is considered to be a failure.

 A low ``threshold`` is prone to generate many false positives but ensures